Parramatta Light Rail

 How is the project tracking?

 The Parramatta Light Rail, from Westmead to Carlingford, is expected to open in 2023.
-Early works and site investigation works are underway, with major construction to commence from 2020.
+Major construction is now underway.